Assad: Syria's leader makes historic visit to UAE

 Among the Emiratis Mr Assad met was the billionaire ruler of Dubai, Sheikh Mohammed Al Maktoum, who has been embroiled in a number of controversies recently.

-One of his 25 children, Latifa, has said she was being held hostage and feared for her life after trying to escape Dubai in 2018.
+One of his 25 children, Latifa, has previously said she was being held hostage and feared for her life after trying to escape Dubai in 2018.
 And late last year, he settled a £500m ($660m) divorce case with one of his six wives, Princess Haya Bint Al-Hussain, who fled to Britain in 2019 and spent huge sums on personal security after receiving threatening messages and having her phone hacked, according to court documents.

 Mr Assad also travelled to the UAE's capital city, Abu Dhabi, to meet with Crown Prince Sheikh Mohammed bin Zayed al-Nahyan.
 According to Emirati state media, he "stressed that Syria is a fundamental pillar of Arab security, and that the UAE is keen to strengthen cooperation with it".